bloc97/Anime4K/md/GLSL_Instructions_Mac_MPV.md

 # Usage Instructions (GLSL / MPV) (v4.x)

-## Installing and setting up Anime4K for Intel-based and Apple Silicon Mac
+## Installing and setting up Anime4K for mpv on Apple Silicon and Intel-based Mac
 *If you wish to use another media player, look at their documentation on how to install GLSL shaders and modify the shader accordingly if needed.*

   1. Install mpv via [**Homebrew**](https://formulae.brew.sh/formula/mpv) or download the latest release [**here**](https://laboratory.stolendata.net/~djinn/mpv_osx/mpv-latest.tar.gz)
      - Note: Only the Homebrew version are built for Native Apple Silicon

   2. Open mpv (this will create the mpv config file location for you)

   3. Download the template files, and extract it (open the .zip file)